 Additionally, optimizing the charges for terrain clearing allows you to set up easy safe havens via bunker blasting.
 Simply drill a small tunnel horizontally, toss a charge in, and boom!
-Now you have a little Hobbit hole to hide in and defend a single entrance.
+Now you have a little Hobbit hole to hide in and only need to defend a single entrance.

 You can apply this to defending/holding objectives as well.
 Dig under the objective (say the uplink module) a bit, toss a satchel charge down, and now you have a bunker with the entrance at the top of it.
 Have your team’s Engineer surround the entrance hole with bug repelling platforms and simply funnel kill the approaching enemies.

 However, make sure you have a partially completed exit tunnel.
-Sometimes too many enemies or exploders will pour in, forcing you to retreat.
+Sometimes too many enemies (namely exploders) will pour in, forcing you to retreat.
 If you dig out too much, the exit tunnel can start spawning enemies.
-Dig out too little, and you won’t have enough time to get your team to safety.
+Dig out too little, and you won’t have enough breathing room and time to get your team to safety.

 This strategy is mostly only needed for harder missions, as it’s a bit overkill for Hazard Level 3 and below.
 Proper usage of it can be a life saver though.
 Just make sure to communicate to your team what you’re doing first.
 Also, this does not work in the Magma Core region, as explosions turn the terrain into burning magma.